feugy/melodie/README.md

    - https://github.com/paulmillr/chokidar/issues/591
 1. When loading new folders, enqueuing or going to album details will give incomplete results.
 Going back and forth won't load new data
 1. In tracks table, the rank column has variable width (BraveHeart), play icon is not vertically centered (2-lines rows)
-1. page navigation: use:link & a.href are hard to test with JSdom
+1. Page navigation: use:link doesn't work in tests and raise Svelte warning. a.href is fine
 1. Scroll handling: it'll be better to keep memory on albums/artists page, and reset it on details page
 1. Testing routes: `import regexparam from 'regexparam'` must be replaced with require or `import * as regexparam`: https://github.com/ItalyPaleAle/svelte-spa-router/issues/81